-Washington State Department of Licensing requires that applicants take 90 hours of approved real estate education that has to be completed within two years of applying for a broker license.
-There are two courses: a 60-hour Real Estate Fundamentals course and a 30-hour Real Estate Practices course.
+2 - Sign Up for a Washington Broker Licensing Course The Washington State Department of Licensing requires that applicants take approved real estate courses (60-hours on Real Estate Fundamentals and 30-hours on Real Estate Practices) that have to be completed within two years of applying for a broker license.

 Currently licensed in another state?
 Then there’s a good chance you can apply without taking the required courses.
-Before taking the exam you’ll need to submit a certified license history from your current licensing agency.
+However, before taking the exam you’ll need to submit a certified license history from your current licensing agency.
 You may also be exempt from taking the national portion of the exam.

 On exam day you must bring two current forms of I.D., and at least one must have a photograph.
 You’ll have 3.5 hours to complete the national portion and a state-specific portion.
 If you pass one portion but not the other you’ll only have to retake the portion that you failed.
 Just remember, you only have six months to retake the exam and you’ll have to pay the exam fee again.

-Before applying, the Washington State Department of Licensing wants to have a thorough account of any previous or possible criminal activity.
-You’ll have to answer criminal history questions and provide an explain for any “yes” answers.
+Before applying for a brokers license, the Washington State Department of Licensing wants to have a thorough account of any previous or possible criminal activity.
+You’ll have to answer criminal history questions and provide an explanation for any “yes” answers.
 Related documents may be required.

 Applicants also have to get fingerprinted for a state and national background check.
 If you’re within Washington you’ll submit your fingerprints using the electronic IdentoGO system.

-Step 8 - Apply for Your Brokers License and Pay the Fee
+6 - Apply for Your Washington Brokers License

-Step 9 - Join a Real Estate Firm
+7 - Join a Real Estate Firm to Activate Your License